Sundin/sundin.github.io/_posts/2019-03-21-unix-tools.md

 ## Write output to file

-Grab all lines containing "user" and write them to a new file:
+Grab all lines containing "user" in file1.txt and write them to a new file:

     grep user file1.txt > newfile.txt

 ## Handle status codes
 All Unix commands will normally return a status code of 0 as long the command terminated successfully.
 Make sure to follow this practice when you are writing your own scripts!
+Doing so will enable you to use the `&&` and `||` operators like this for instance:

     ./my_script.sh && echo "Success!"
     ./my_script.sh || echo "Fail"